mabeijianxi/stickyDots/README.md

 It can be decomposed into three parts, a fixed circle, a drag and drop round, a connection rod.
 According to the fingers to move the position of the drawing is ok.It need a little geometry knowledge.

 Draw a fixed circle:
 `canvas.drawCircle(mFixCanterPoint.x, mFixCanterPoint.y, mFixRadius,
                     mPaint);`

 Moving to a point of tangency:
 `mPath.moveTo(mFixTangentPointes[0].x, mFixTangentPointes[0].y);`

 According to the two circles tangent point on quadratic bezier curve drawing:
 `mPath.quadTo(mCanterPoint.x, mCanterPoint.y,
                     mDragTangentPoint[0].x, mDragTangentPoint[0].y);`

 Another point of tangency direction to draw a straight line:
 ` mPath.lineTo(mDragTangentPoint[1].x, mDragTangentPoint[1].y);`

 Is a quadratic bezier curve:
 ` mPath.quadTo(mCanterPoint.x, mCanterPoint.y,
                     mFixTangentPointes[1].x, mFixTangentPointes[1].y);`

 Form a closed image, in fact, the end connection:
 ` mPath.close();`
            ` canvas.drawPath(mPath, mPaint);`

-Finally draw drag the circle is complete :
+Finally draw drag the circle is complete:
 `canvas.drawCircle(mDragCanterPoint.x, mDragCanterPoint.y,
                     mDragRadius, mPaint);`